Persecution of Hazaras

-The Hazaras have long been the subject of persecution in Afghanistan, including enslavement during the 19th century and ethnic and religious persecution for hundreds of years.
-In the 20th and 21st centuries, they have also been the victims of massacres committed by the Taliban and al-Qaeda.
+The Hazaras have been the subject of ethnic and religious persecution in Afghanistan for hundreds of years.
+In the late 1880s and early 1890s, the Hazara genocide was the massacre, enslavement and forced displacement of a significant portion of Hazaras, with some estimates suggesting that up to sixty percent of the Hazara population was affected, though these figures are disputed due to the absence of reliable contemporary census data.
+In the 20th and 21st centuries, they have also been the victims of massacres committed by the forces of Ahmad Shah Massoud‘s Islamic State of Afghanistan, the Taliban and al-Qaeda.
 Hazaras have been systemically killed and discriminated against socially, economically, and culturally with specific intent, argued by some to constitute genocide.
 The Hazaras primarily come from the central regions of Afghanistan, known as Hazarajat.
 Significant communities of Hazara people also live in Quetta, Pakistan and in Mashad, Iran, as part of the Hazara and Afghan diasporas.

 Map of Kabul Province and its surroundings showing the boundaries of the different Hazara tribes in 1893.
-Between 1888 and 1893, nearly 60% of the Hazaras were massacred and their land seized by the Pashtuns.
-Today, Uruzgan Province and many areas that were inhabited by Hazaras until 1893 are now mostly inhabited by Pashtuns.
+Between 1888 and 1893, an estimated sixty percent of the Hazaras were massacred or had their land seized by the Pashtuns.
+As of 2025, Uruzgan Province and many areas that were inhabited by Hazaras until 1893 are mostly inhabited by Pashtuns.

-During the reign of Amir Abdur Rahman (1880–1901), millions of Hazaras were massacred, expelled, and displaced.
+During the reign of Amir Abdur Rahman (1880–1901), hundreds of thousands of Hazaras were massacred, expelled, and displaced.
 Half the population of Hazarajat was killed or fled to neighboring regions of Balochistan in British India and Khorasan in Iran.
 This led to Pashtuns and other ethnic groups occupying parts of Hazarajat.